 These are…so addictive.
 A little bit of work but they’re worth it.
 Something about making garlic knots is both impressive and comforting.
 All the feels.

 Oh and don’t worry about the dough – I always buy a small ball of dough from my local pizza shop (you can do this anywhere), but lately I’ve discovered that FreshDirect (and FreshDirect Express) has frozen pizza dough balls ready for purchase and they thaw out at room temp within a few hours!
 So easy.

 So, here you go.
-I seriously need you to try these for your next game day party.
+I seriously need you to try these for your next game day party (or any holiday party).
 You will thank me later, I promise.
 You need a 10-inch cast iron skillet for this recipe, but I suppose you could use a standard oven-safe skillet too.